erajasekar/erajasekar.github.io/_posts/2018-01-07-how-knowing-computer-scheduling-algorithms-can-help-us-productive.md

 ## Summary

-In addtion to kind of scheduling problem you want to solve, you also need to choose right metric to optimize.
+In addition to kind of scheduling problem you want to solve, you also need to choose right metric to optimize.
 Because the metric we pick will directly affect which scheduling approaches fare best.

 > In computer science: before you can have a plan, you must first choose a metric.